GrantJamesPowell/grant_lang/README.md

 // assignment from an if statement
 $result <- if ($RAND > 0.5) { 4; } else { 5; };
 ```

+## General Notes

+- Comments were the first time I had to deal with significant whitespace, "//" comments are ended by a new line, and it took me a minute to figure that one out